-Most people think they know what selling a home is all about.
+Most people think they know what selling a home is all about, but in this article, we’ll discuss 5 home selling myths.
 It all seems so simple: just list it on an MLS service, put an ad in the newspaper, and watch the buyers come rolling in.

 In truth, selling can be complicated and stressful.
 It’s easy to lose money, make incorrect assumptions about how much you’ll get for your home, or create a host of problems for yourself.
 Understanding the realities of home selling is the best way to avoid some true headaches.